openfisca/openfisca-doc/source/simulate/analyse-simulation.md

 simulation.tracer.print_computation_log()
 ```

-> For more information on the `tracer` functions, see this [Tracer class interface](openfisca-python-api/tracer.html)
+> For more information on the `tracer` methods, see this [Tracer class interface](../openfisca-python-api/tracer.html)

 ## Analyse simulation steps

-If we call the tracer with the following `TEST_CASE`:
+If we use the tracer with the following `TEST_CASE`:

 ```python
 TEST_CASE = {